mbenyoub/ubuntu4base/README.md

 ubuntu trusty with confd and etcd dockerized
 ============================================

-This is based on ubuntu-debootstrap:trusty with built-in etcdctl and confd as executable binaries
+This is based on ubuntu:trusty with built-in etcdctl and confd as executable binaries.

+(It was based on ubuntu-debootstrap but as it is deprecated, the standard image is now used)

 What is it?
 ===========